Analysis 2018 – Frequently Asked Questions

 - Submitting awards to be auto-coded

-Please note we would still ask individual funders to determine which awards are of health relevance, although the central HRCS Project Management Team may be consulted to help in this process for new funders if required.
+Please note we would still ask individual funders to determine which awards are of health relevance, although the central HRCS Project Management Team are happy to help in this process for new funders if required.

 I/My organisation does not have capacity for HRCS coding, but we would still like to participate.
 Is this possible?